tgmitra/staticdb/README.md

 Here you can even use lightTPD or even external CDN to keep the data cells and then delivered to destination, whether destination is your browser or mobile application this data transfer can be done with very minimum utilization of your server resources.
-Considering each data cell is nothing but a separate file itself, and directly sending the file over HTTP method don't utilize much of your server resources unless you are processing the data before delivery, which is happening in all databases such as MySQL or if this is secured data for which you need some special authentication, to handle this situation we don't recommend to use StaticDB.
+Considering each data cell is nothing but a separate file itself, and directly sending the file over HTTP don't utilize much of your server resources unless you are processing the data before delivery, which is happening in all databases such as MySQL but not in StaticDB or incase if this is secured data for which you need some special authentication.

 ## Its a data store for the web